-3.10 VOLUNTARY TERM LIFE INSURANCE PLAN
+3.10 VOLUNTARY TERM LIFE INSURANCE

-Full-time and .75 FTE employees may participate in the Voluntary Term Life Insurance Plan.
-The employee may choose coverage on self, spouse, and children as applicable.
+All full-time nine-month, ten-month, and twelve-month, and .75 FTE employees may participate in the Voluntary Term Life Insurance Plan.
+The employee may elect coverage for self, spouse, and children as applicable.
 Coverage is effective the first of the month following the date of hire.
 The employee pays the cost of coverage.
-A complete plan description is provided to the new employee at the time of orientation.
+A complete plan description is provided to the new employee at the time oforientation.